AshDubey8/locale/README.md

 # Locale

-A full-stack event discovery application that helps users find local events using the Ticketmaster API.
-Users can search for events by city and save favorites to a PostgreSQL database.
+A full-stack event discovery application that helps you find local events using the Ticketmaster API.
+You can search for events by city and save favorites to a PostgreSQL database.

 ## Features

 - Search events by city with real-time results
 - Save and manage favorite events
 - Rate limiting protection (60 requests/minute)
-- Responsive web interface
 - PostgreSQL database with connection pooling

 ## Tech Stack